In a recent conversation with a friend from college on sex and sexuality in a Desi Muslim context, I came to many

-We both disagreed with a lot of the ways that our upbringings approached many religious topics, and saw the practice of Islam in a more positive manner.
+We disagreed with a lot of the ways that our upbringings approached many religious topics, and saw the practice of Islam in a more positive manner.

-Somehow, our conversation came onto sex and sexuality as an example, and how those topics were seen negatively and were extreme taboos for most Desi Muslims.
+Somehow, our conversation turned to sex and sexuality as an example, and how those topics were seen negatively and were extreme taboos for most Desi Muslims.
 These were topics that were never discussed, and when they were, were associated with shame.

 We discussed how these areas were more taboo for women in particular, and how repressive Desi Muslim culture was of female sexuality.

 Following the conversation, I reflected on this even further.
 I had never really thought about how truly repressive Desi Muslim culture was of female sexuality.
 I realized how not only was sex and sexuality a taboo, but how culturally, we were expected to be asexual.

-That obviously meant not engaging in sexual acts, but also meant as soon as we reached the age of puberty, and displayed any outward signs of sexuality, we had to cover that up all the time.
+That obviously meant not engaging in sexual acts, but also meant as soon as we reached the age of puberty, and displayed any outward signs of sexuality, we had to cover it up all the time.

 Any display of our bodies in any way that was sexual was unacceptable.

 I will never forget in fourth grade when I had to tell one of my non-Muslim friends that I couldn’t wear shorts anymore because my mom had told me that I was too old to wear shorts.

 When I told her that, she exclaimed: “How can you ever be too old to wear shorts?!”
 At the time, I did not even know what to say.
 It was simply an order from my mom, and I followed it.

 While I do agree with modest dress, I wish I was told why, when I reached puberty, I was expected to dress more modestly whereas no changes were expected of my brothers.

 I wish I had some understanding at the time of why dressing modestly was important.